Make the Switch to Low Sugar Cereal

 Low sugar cereals

-Aim for cereals with a high fibre content of 3% or more, and less than 9g sugar.
+Aim for cereals with a high fibre content of 3% or more, and less than 10g sugar.
+Also look for "No Added Sugar"

 All of our healthy breakfast cereals are low in sugar, and packed full of the good stuff.